Anjin-Byte/fragile-canvas/CONTRIBUTING.md

 # Contributing to Okra

 Thanks for your interest!
-Okra is a Game Boy (DMG) emulator with a built-in debugger workbench.
-Bug reports, issues, and pull requests are all welcome.
+Okra is a Game Boy (DMG) emulator with a built-in debugger.
+Bug reports and pull requests are welcome.

-By participating, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 > The project was codenamed **fragile-canvas**, and that name still appears in some crate/package identifiers (`@fragile-canvas/ui`, `fragile-canvas-wasm`, the `cli` crate, the Tauri bundle id).
 That's expected — there's no need to rename them.